I Just Wasn't Made for These Times (album)

-I Just Wasn't Made for These Times is the second album by American musician Brian Wilson and the soundtrack to Don Was' documentary of the same name, released by MCA Records on August 15, 1995.
+I Just Wasn't Made for These Times is the second solo album by American musician Brian Wilson and the soundtrack to Don Was' documentary of the same name, released by MCA Records on August 15, 1995.
 It consists almost entirely of rerecordings of Wilson's past songs.
-The title is derived from the Beach Boys' 1966 song "I Just Wasn't Made for These Times".
+The title is taken from the song of the same name which Wilson wrote in 1966 with collaborator Tony Asher for the Beach Boys' album Pet Sounds.

 Wilson commented of the rerecordings in a 1995 interview: “At first, I thought ‘This is gonna be contrived, the songs were all old hat.
 But then I understood the context of it all, so I felt free to talk without worrying about what I was saying.
 I got a sense of my self — a sense of worth.

 Track listing

+All tracks written by Brian Wilson, with additional writers noted.